Mansions and castles

 The Miramar Mansion was built in ‘Queen Anne English cottage’ style under the direction of the British architect Seldon Wornum, who also designed several mansions in Biarritz and Saint Jean de Luz.
 It is built in brick and sandstone with timberwork.
 Its gardens are the work of master gardener Pierre Ducasse, author, too, of the Palacio de Aiete and Plaza de Gipuzkoa gardens.

 Its rooms are home to the University of the Basque Country Summer Courses.
-It is also the headquarters of the Higher School of Music of the Basque Country, Musikene.
 The Palacio Miramar can be hired for events.

 Main facade of the Duque de Mandas Palace

 The present distribution of the mansion, which dates from 1890, is the work of José de Osinalde.
 Today the ground floor is occupied by the Fundación Cristina Enea.
 Entering through the front door, you will come to the reception area and a large wooden stairway.
 The second floor houses the office once used by the Duke of Mandas and two exhibition spaces.
 Lastly, the building has a gallery for travelling exhibitions that connects the main building to an educational room in the former chapel.
 There is also a rest area for visitors.

 Built on commission by the Dukes of Bailén in 1878.
 Neo-classical in inspiration, the construction is attributed to the French architect, Adolfo Ombrecht.
 For many years it was used as a residence by members of royalty and nobility.